osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

 		- Lightning:
 			- cloud effect altered slightly
 			- Broke the two bolts in Lightning Strike up with a slight delay so you can tell its two bolts per strike even when they hit the same person.
-It looks cooler and and is more effective.
+It looks cooler and is more effective.
 			- Slightly reduced the damage done by the individual bolts in Lightning Strikes
 			- Lightning strikes (and subsequent storm) now spawn from a random location instead of being launched by projectile
 		- Acid Rain/Hell Storm now a little more rain like